 The Fellowship was established in 1999 by the Dart Center in partnership with the International Society for Traumatic Stress Studies.The fellowship is named in honor of psychiatrist Frank Ochberg, M.D., a pioneer in trauma study.

-The Ochberg Fellowship covers air or train travel, accommodations in New York City, most meals and other expenses directly related to program participation.
+The Ochberg Fellowship covers roundtrip travel to and accommodations in New York City, meals and other expenses directly related to participation.
 The program does not cover costs related to travel visas, health insurance or ground transportation in fellows’ home cities.

-Dart Center Ochberg Fellowships are open to outstanding senior and mid-career journalists (with up to five years experience) working across all media.
+The Ochberg Fellowships are open to outstanding senior and mid-career journalists (with at least five years experience) working across all media.

 Past Fellows have ranged from small-town and regional general-assignment and crime reporters to war photographers and foreign correspondents for international news organizations.
 Applicants’ work must demonstrate journalistic excellence and a strong track record of covering violence and its impact on individuals, families or communities.

 Fellowships are open to print, broadcast and online reporters, photographers, editors and producers with no fewer than five years’ full-time journalism experience.
-Approximately half of the Fellowship participants are based in North America, with the balance drawn from Central and South America, Europe, the Asia Pacific region, Africa and the Mideast.
+Approximately half of the Fellows will be based in North America, with the balance drawn from Central and South America, Europe, the Asia Pacific region, Africa and the Middle East.